takavfx/Mantle/README.md

 ## Feature

-Mantle is a standlone tool set for Effects Workflow.
+Mantle is a standalone tool base sets.
+This is simply made to make develop, release and support easier as organized.
+Mantle contains basic dynamic widget import from `modules` directory.
+So we just have to follow a few rules to let Mantle import our toools.